 It is a branch of information management that seeks to improve the quality of information in order to enhance marketing performance and maximize client satisfaction.
 It is important to understand that marketing is not a single activity and that involves various processes such as research and collection of data, development of marketing strategies, implementation of the marketing strategies, measurement of the results, evaluation of the marketing strategies, and monitoring of the marketing performance.
 There are three aspects that marketing specialists focus on: buyer behavior, consumer perceptions, and the role of the marketer or the provider of the product.
 It also involves using media in innovative ways to advertise the product or service and to develop customer choice.

-What Is Marketing Science and What Is Marketing to an Economist?
+How does the American Marketing Association define Marketing Science and What Is Marketing to an Economist?

 They are a set of practices designed to enhance the sale of products or services and to increase customer satisfaction.
 Marketing is a division of information management that involves the use of technology to advertise the new product or service and to increase customer satisfaction.

 Marketing is part of the wider economic activity, and therefore it affects prices and the availability of some goods and services.
 Marketing can be done for building brand awareness, identifying target customers, developing and selling a new product or service, creating and promoting a corporate identity, and promoting business opportunities.
 Overall, it encompasses the design and development of advertising materials, promotions, sales promotion, and product positioning.
 It also involves the creation and utilization of customer needs and other information affecting customer choice.